 "When I found her it was a rush of relief," he said.
 "And then of course within moments, I realized that she probably was dead.
 But she was back in my arms."

-For years, Boulder police suspected the Ramseys killed their daughter.
-In 2008, Boulder District Attorney Mary Lacy cleared the Ramseys of any wrongdoing and issued a letter of apology them.
-JonBenet’s mother Patsy Ramsey died of ovarian cancer on June 24, 2006, without knowing her name had been cleared.
+For years, Boulder police suspected the Ramseys killed their daughter, but in 2008, police cleared the Ramseys of any wrongdoing and issued an apology.
+JonBenet's mother Patsy Ramsey died of ovarian cancer on June 24, 2006, without knowing her name had been cleared.

 One of the only developments in the case, which eventually became a dead-end, was when suspect and school teacher John Mark Karr was arrested in Bangkok, Thailand, in August 2006.
 At the time, Karr told reporters that he was "with JonBenet when she died" but that "her death was an accident."